- New York Law School (J.D. 2015, Suspension Representation Project, Dr. Max Reich Award for Excellence in Civil Trial Advocacy 2015)

-Mr. Phelan joined the firm in 2019 and is a member of the firm’s Tax Exempt Organizations Practice Group, Litigation Practice Group and Real Estate Practice Group.
+Mr. Phelan joined the firm in 2019 and is a member of the firm’s Litigation Practice Group.

-Prior to joining the firm, Mr. Phelan was the first attorney in the United States to successfully focus a law practice on diabetes law, effectively changing the landscape for how people with Type 1 Diabetes are accommodated in schools and in the workplace through disability discrimination matters under the Americans with Disabilities Act in United States District Court, and through special education hearings in schools.
-Mr. Phelan has spoken extensively around the country on the rights of people with Type 1 Diabetes, and has been featured in various publications for his groundbreaking work in this area.
+Prior to joining the firm, Mr. Phelan was the first attorney in the United States to successfully focus a practice on diabetes law, and his work in Federal courts and administrative proceedings has changed the landscape for how people with Type 1 Diabetes are accommodated in schools and in the workplace.
+Mr. Phelan’s matters have involved not only disability discrimination on behalf of individuals under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act in United States District Court, but also a variety of antitrust and trade regulation issues on behalf of pharmaceutical and healthcare businesses.
+Mr. Phelan continues to maintain an active pro bono practice where he regularly assists members of the Type 1 Diabetes community.
+Mr. Phelan has spoken extensively around the country on the rights of people with Type 1 Diabetes, and has been featured in multiple publications for his groundbreaking work in this area.

-Mr. Phelan graduated from New York Law School and is admitted to practice in New York.
+Mr. Phelan graduated from New York Law School and is admitted to practice only in New York.